tshepang/blog/content/me loving Auto Fill Mode (Emacs).md

 tags = ['Emacs', 'Scribes', 'Geany']
 +++

-For the past 2 weeks or so, I have been learning Emacs, something I\'ve been meaning to do for years now.
+For the past 2 weeks or so, I have been learning Emacs, something I've been meaning to do for years now.
 I decided to do it seriously (not skip a day, sometimes hours at a time), and am really liking it.
-It\'s a very well-designed application with a great amount of polish, far more than any editor I\'ve seen yet (I\'ve used Vim, Geany, Scribes, and Eclipse).
+It's a very well-designed application with a great amount of polish, far more than any editor I've seen yet (I've used Vim, Geany, Scribes, and Eclipse).
 It also helps that the documentation is so [well-written].

 So far, my single most favorite feature is [Auto Fill Mode], which